lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

 The differences are in how you prepare the input data, what goes into that ``Config``, how you go about running the ``Task``, and what you do with the final output.

 Ingesting a large reference catalog can be a slow process.
-Ingesting all of Gaia DR2 took about a day on a high-performance workstation running with 8 parallel processes, for example.
+Ingesting all of Gaia DR2 took a weekend on a high-performance workstation running with 8 parallel processes, for example.

 This page uses `Gaia DR2`_ as an example.